maribu/ble_adv/README.md

     with [libcap-ng](https://people.redhat.com/sgrubb/libcap-ng/) this is straight forward.
     However, your program won't be able to disable scanning after it has completed its task.
-3. You could fork in your program and let e.g. the parent process keep the capabilities, while the child processg gives them up.
+3. You could fork in your program and let e.g. the parent process keep the capabilities, while the child process gives them up.
 The parent will only enable and disable BLE scanning, but leave the parsing of the child process.
 This way, the process doing the risky part runs without extra capabilities.